 The Resume Transaction screen is displayed when the operator selects the Resume option from the Administration Options menu.
 All suspended transactions that are available to be resumed are displayed.

 For ePOS suspended transactions, the value in Term# column is the register ID from the suspended transaction key.
-For MPOS suspended transactions, the value in Term# column is the device ID from the suspended transaction list returned from MPOS.
+For x/mPOS suspended transactions, the value in Term# column is the device ID from the suspended transaction list returned from x/mPOS.

-The Term # field needs to account for at least a 10 digit value which is the maximum length of the Device ID for an MPOS device.
+The Term # field needs to account for at least a 10 digit value which is the maximum length of the Device ID for an x/mPOS device.

 Figure 2: Resume List